linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 23 - Futures Swaps and Risk Management.md

 ### Example 23.7 Credit Risk in Swaps

-Consider a swap written on 1 million of notional principal that calls for exchange of SOFR for a fixed rate of 4 \%for five years.
-Suppose, for simplicity, that the yield curve is currently flat at 4 \%With SOFR equal to 4 \%, no cash flows will be exchanged unless interest rates change.
-But now suppose that the yield curve immediately shifts up to 5 \%The floating-rate payer now is obligated to pay a cash flow of (.05 – .04) × \$ 1million = \$ 10,000 each year to the fixed- rate payer (as long as rates remain at 5 \% ).
-If the floating-rate payer defaults on the swap, the fixed- rate payer loses that 5- year annuity.
-The present value of that annuity is \$ 10,000 \times Annuity factor (5\%, 5 years) = \$ 43,295, which is only a bit more than 4 \%of notional principal.
+Consider a swap written on $1 million of notional principal that calls for exchange of SOFR for a fixed rate of 4\% for five years.
+Suppose, for simplicity, that the yield curve is currently flat at 4\%.
+With SOFR equal to 4\%, no cash flows will be exchanged unless interest rates change.
+But now suppose that the yield curve immediately shifts up to 5\%.
+The floating-rate payer now is obligated to pay a cash flow of (.05 – .04) × \$1 million = \$10,000 each year to the fixed-rate payer (as long as rates remain at 5\%).
+If the floating-rate payer defaults on the swap, the fixed-rate payer loses that 5-year annuity.
+The present value of that annuity is \$10,000 × Annuity factor (5\%, 5 years) = \$43,295, which is only a bit more than 4\% of notional principal.
 We conclude that the credit risk of the swap is far less than notional principal.

 ### Credit Default Swaps